splunk/addonfactory-ucc-generator/README.md

 ### Alert actions integration with ta-ui-framework

 Alert actions can be generated directly by providing information in globalConfig.json.
-Following is an example which will generate all the files required for alert action.
+Following is an example which will generate all the below files required for alert action:
+* default/alert_actions.conf
+* README/alert_actions.conf.spec
+* default/data/ui/alerts/<alert_name>.html
+* bin/<alert_name>.py
+* bin/<TA_Name>/modalert_<alert_name>_helper.py

+The main logic for alert action can be written in *bin/<TA_Name>/modalert_<alert_name>_helper.py*.
 The details have to be provided at the root level (same level as pages and meta).
 As shown below, we can provide a list of dictionaries of alert actions to create multiple alert actions:

+Example:
 globalConfig.json
 ```
 "alerts":[